NoelM/hambooklet/CONTRIBUTING.md

 ### Body

-A _Text Body_ style is defined in the document, it satisfies Inter Regular at 8 pt.
+A _Text Body_ style is defined in the document (Inter Regular, 8 pt).
 It has to be used everywhere.

 ### Tables

 #### General

 * Width, 100% of the page or 9 cm
-* Style _Table Header_ for the head of the table
+* Style _Table Heading_ for the head of the table
+* Style _Table Vertical_ for vertically oriented content
 * Style _Table Content_ for the rest of the table
-* Style _Table Vertical_ for vertically oriented content

 The table rows must not break across pages and columns.

 #### Headers and Sub-Headers

-The table header uses the _Table Header_ style and the background _Light Gray 5_.
+The header uses the _Table Heading_ style and the background _Light Gray 5_.
 The header must be repeated among each new page if:

 * the table as at least 3 columns,
 * or the table is split on 3 pages or more.

 Sub-headers could be used, if the table is split across pages and has numerous entries (see Prefix Allocation).
-A _Table SubHeader_ style is defined, it must be used with a background _Light Gray 5_.
+A _Table SubHeading_ style is defined, it must be used with a background _Light Gray 5_.

 #### Borders